 - Exodus through Deuteronomy

-- Galatians (in progress)
+- Galatians (first draft)

 Caleb’s Eye III:

-- Joshua, Judges, Ruth and I Samuel (incomplete).
+- Joshua, Judges, Ruth and I Samuel (incomplete)

 This website contains the entire texts of the book I wrote on Genesis.
 The book is a “self-published” book by AuthorHouse; it is available through Amazon, Alibris, Barnes & Noble, and AuthorHouse directly, so if you prefer to read actual books rather than computer screens, or if you would like to support what I am doing financially, that option is now available.
 What I say down below, about its un-publish-ability requires that I explain a bit.
 What I say below about the seeming impossibility of normal publishing is still valid.
 I would not have considered self-publishing, and indeed it would have been impractical for me to do so.
 This publishing was made possible through a donation from a patron who believes in the book enough that she was willing to under-write it.
 Obviously I owe her a great deal for providing this opportunity, more than I can say, and I hope the result will not be disappointing for her or anyone who may read it.